cosmicjs/gatsby-blog-cosmicjs/README.md

 # run from your CLI
 gatsby new gatsby-example-blog https://github.com/jazibsawar/gatsby-blog-cosmicjs
 ```
-In `gatsby-config.js` you need to add configuration for Cosmic JS bucket
+In `gatsby-config.js` you need to add configuration for your Cosmic JS Bucket

 ``` javascript
 {